What is a listed property?

 You may find that the pleasure you get from owning a piece of history, with all its charm, its quirks and its character, is worth the extra effort it takes to make sure that all the legal boxes are ticked when carrying out improvements, whether it be maintenance or restoration.

 If you own a listed property, or live in a conservation area you may qualify for grants to help pay for repair work or improvements on the building, however this is not guaranteed.
+If you do choose a home in a conservation area, you will probably have fallen for its period charm, so it will be comforting to know that significant changes to every home in the neighbourhood will be restricted in order to preserve the character of the area.

 What are the problems with owning a listed building?